 822.2 Vegetation Management for Minor Roads

-The height of minor road vegetation should be maintained between 6 in. and 18 inches.
+The height of minor road vegetation should be maintained between six and 18 inches.
 Mowing should begin when 50 percent of the vegetation reaches 18 inches in height.

-Vegetation may be maintained by using PGRs or by mowing.
+Vegetation may be maintained by using PGRs mixed with a broadleaf herbicide or by mowing.
 The area for vegetation control is 6 ft. to 15 ft. unless physically obstructed.
 This is intended to be one pass with the type of equipment used.